 Boundaries are a good thing, but they have to be reasonable, not vindictive or used as a power play.
 They should be discussed with your go-to professional person until you’re both comfortable with the concept.
 I can not stress that enough, otherwise, an already delicate situation could become highly misunderstood and distorted.

-What if you create a boundary, but don’t stick to it?
+What if you create a boundary but don’t stick to it?
 If you give in too soon, you lose credibility which may be challenged and harder to regain if there’s a next time around.
 Waiting too long to implement a boundary may create more conflict.
-Your mate may feel you’re stuck on an issue, being self-centered, and not looking at the big picture.
+Your mate may feel you’re stuck on an issue, accuse you of being self-centered, and say you’re not looking at the big picture.
 These are broad strokes and speculative, but you get the idea.
 Each situation is unique and should be dealt with according to the needs of the couple.
 It’s rare that two people are at the same level of growth (that part of a relationship tends to make me crazy, but I get it).
-One size definitely does not fit all.
-Each individual has to sort through their own issues and those of the relationship.
+One size does not fit all.
+Each individual has to sort through their issues and those of the relationship.

 For the record, I’ve done my fair share of boundary making.
 Gratefully, I was with someone who understood the importance of this.
 He definitely didn’t like it at first, but he cared and respected me enough to see it through.
 He also had to draw a couple with me!
 Contrary to my own popular belief, I do not have all the answers—and never will.
 Through my experience, I gained so much insight: about myself, him, our relationship and relationships as a whole.